New Owners Of 'Sports Illustrated' Set Massive Layoffs, Journalists Rebel

 "That's all we can say right now.
 We're really, really sorry.
 And you have as much information as we do," Cannella says, on the recording.
 "The anger, I understand it.
 I'd also be angry.
 We just ask for a little bit of patience as we try to find out what's going on."

-Until the meeting with Maven executives, the question of who controls the magazine had not be clear, as it has been subject to a series of major transactions in a short period of time: Meredith Corp. bought SI last year along with other Time Inc. titles and then sold the magazine in late May 2019 to a brand and marketing firm called Authentic Brands Group.
+Until the meeting with Maven executives, the question of who controls the magazine had not been clear, as it has been subject to a series of major transactions in a short period of time: Meredith Corp. bought SI last year along with other Time Inc. titles and then sold the magazine in late May 2019 to a brand and marketing firm called Authentic Brands Group.
 Meredith, a major newspaper publisher, was set to operate Sports Illustrated for two years.
 Several weeks later, in June, Authentic Brands struck a licensing deal cutting Meredith's involvement short and giving Maven the right to operate the publication for up to 100 years.
 But that deal appears not yet to have been finalized.

 NPR is seeking comment from Authentic Brands, Maven, and Meredith Corp.